smartcontractkit/documentation/docs/Data Provider Nodes/finage-global-market-data-oracle.md

 layout: nodes.liquid
 section: ethereum
 date: Last Modified
-title: "Finage Global Market Data Oracle"
+title: 'Finage Global Market Data Oracle'
-permalink: "docs/finage-global-market-data-oracle/"
+permalink: 'docs/finage-global-market-data-oracle/'
 ---

 Finage is a leading real-time stock, forex, and cryptocurrency data provider.
 They offer market data for 60,000+ securities, and a broad selection of data such as financial statements, Ownership, News Sentiments, Earning Call Transcripts and Mergers and Acquisitions.
 This oracle will initially provide a given stock’s performance relative to its sector’s performance.